 They chose to hire me, but since I was at the last semester of under graduation, I decided to wait 6 months and finish the course before taking a full time position at another city, so I didn't accept the invitation.
 I contacted them again after graduating, but they didn't have open positions for this role anymore.

 Nubank is now a unicorn company valued at more than US$10 billion. #lostopportunity

 Pagefy transforms Facebook Pages into websites.
 I helped creating the Dashboard where users could personalize their websites layout.

-This was the first time I had to work with Ruby on Rails!
+This was the first (and last) time I worked with Ruby on Rails.